Wanda Sykes: 1990s

-Since that time, she has appeared in the films Pootie Tang and on TV shows such as Curb Your Enthusiasm.
+Since then, she has appeared in the films Pootie Tang and on TV shows such as Curb Your Enthusiasm.
 In 2003, she starred in her own short-lived Fox network sitcom, Wanda at Large.
 The same year, Sykes appeared in an hour-long Comedy Central special, Tongue Untied.
 That network also ranked her No. 70 on its list of the 100 greatest all-time stand ups.
 She served as a correspondent for HBO's Inside the NFL, hosted Comedy Central's popular show Premium Blend, and voiced a recurring character named Gladys on Comedy Central's puppet show Crank Yankers.
 She also had a short-lived show on Comedy Central called Wanda Does It.